digideskio/terms/tos/br.md

 If any provision of this section is considered invalid, illegal or unenforceable by any competent court, such provision shall be deemed modified so that it becomes valid, legal and effective to the maximum extent permitted by law.
 The other provisions of this section shall not be affected, remaining in full force and effect.

-You cannot use receivables that you are due to receive under the Stripe Services as collateral for any credit limit, loan or other credit-related financial transaction, without the explicit approval of Stripe.
+You cannot use receivables that you are due to receive under the Stripe Services Agreement as collateral for any credit limit, loan or other credit-related financial transaction, without the explicit approval of Stripe.
 You cannot lock your banking domicile, nor consent to having your banking domicile locked by your bank, under the Sistema de Controle de Garatias (SCG) system without the explicit approval of Stripe.
 Information regarding any such amendment of the banking domicile shall be notified to Elavon by the financial institution itself or by an independent entity which  centralizes such information.
 In the event the members of the payment methods market come to implement a new model for amendment of banking domiciles, you hereby agree that Elavon will be entitled to send all the necessary information to the independent entity responsible for centralizing such information.

 If your bank locks your banking domicile or an account withhold is placed on your bank account, Elavon will deposit funds at whatever banking domicile is reported to Elavon and/or Stripe by the SCG.
 You acknowledge and agree that under this section, if you have a locked banking domicile, the funds will be deposited directly by Elavon, deducting only Elavon's fees.
 However, you also agree that Stripe reserves the right to collect the Stripe Fees on these transactions as Stripe sees fit.
 The parties recognize that if, at any time during the term of this Agreement, the Card Networks or regulators regulate the business model which is the object of this agreement, all efforts will be made to meet the requirements and rules imposed.

-##<a id="section_e"></a> Section E: Termination and Other General Legal Terms
+#<a id="section_e"></a> Section E: Termination and Other General Legal Terms

-### 1. Term
+##1.
+Term

 The Agreement is effective upon the date you agree to it (by electronically indicating acceptance) and continues so long as you use the Service or until terminated by Stripe.

-### 2. Termination
+##2.
+Termination

 You may terminate this Agreement by closing your Stripe account at any time by following the instructions on our website in your Account Profile.
 We may terminate this Agreement and close your Stripe account at any time for any reason effective upon providing you notice in accordance with Section A(15) above.
 We may suspend your access to the Service and any funds otherwise pending disbursement to you, or terminate this Agreement, (a) if we determine in our sole discretion that you are ineligible for the Service because of the risk associated with your use of Stripe, including without limitation significant credit or fraud risk, or for any other reason; (b) if you do not comply with any of the provisions of this Agreement; (c) upon request of Card Network, Elavon or the card issuer; (d) due to events of force majeure or acts of God, as provided in Article 393 of the Brazilian Civil Code; or (e) in any other events set forth in this Agreement.

 Regardless of any penalties provided for in the Agreement, your failure to comply with any conditions of this Agreement will be deemed just cause for immediate termination of the Agreement at the discretion of Stripe and Elavon, and you will be liable to indemnify Stripe and Elavon for any resulting losses, penalties, fines, damages or other remedies incurred by or imposed on Stripe and Elavon, including any fines or penalties imposed on Stripe or Elavon by the Card Networks

-### 3. Effects of Termination
+##3.
+Effects of Termination

 Upon termination and closing of your Stripe account, we will immediately discontinue your access to the Service.
 You agree to complete all pending transactions, immediately remove all logos for Cards, and stop accepting new transactions through the Service.
 You will not be refunded the remainder of any fees that you have paid for the Service if your access to or use of the Service is terminated or suspended.
 Any funds in our custody will be paid out to you subject to the terms of your payout schedule.